TBlauwe/tcm/src/README.md

 # Development

 __TCM__ is packed into a single CMake script called : `cmake/tcm.cmake`.
-This file is configured from the various modules `*.cmake` in this folder.
+This file is configured from the various cmake files in `cmake/` folder.

 Some other files are also embedded like:
 * `docs/header.html`,